wrr/rack-wwwhisper/heroku-doc.md

 You can visit [a demo site](https://wwwhisper-demo.herokuapp.com/) authorized by the wwwhisper add-on.
-The site is configured to allow everyone access,  sign-in with your email or with any email in the form `anything@mockmyid.com`.
+The site is configured to allow everyone access, but still require authorization.

 ## Provisioning the add-on